adaptive-democracy/hopeful-path/talks/talk.democracy.md

 # force a certain kind of strategic honesty

-if you want to support something more, you have to support something else less
+support one thing more = support another thing less

-still strategy, but related to how "cheap" it is to cast important votes
+strategy relates to how "cheap" pivotal votes are

-this is good! resource voting systems tend to incentivize revealing more "rare" preference information vote for candidates or situations where everyone else is less confident
+this is good! incentivizes revealing more "rare" preference information

+voting for candidates or situations where everyone else is less confident

 ---

-# quadratic voting
+## quadratic voting

-Provably optimal!
+provably optimal!

 | **voting credits spent** | **√** | **actual vote cast** |
 |----------------------|---|------------------|